-Welcome to the Morton Laboratory!
+Welcome to Morton Laboratory!

 At the Morton Laboratory, we are interested in applying evolving techniques in molecular cytogenetics to address problems in human cytogenetics; our interests include chromosomal rearrangements in constitutional and acquired cytogenetic disorders.
 We have several long term projects underway.